-It is important to be patient and have the right mindset, as at times we will need to pull to the side of the trail to allow these big caravans to pass.
-Typically we stop along the trail at a local teahouse for tea, snacks or lunch and then continue on to our lodge for the evening.
-In the late afternoon and evening you can relax, wash, read or take a walk through nearby villages and to sites of interest.
-The evening meal is served between 6 and 7 p.m. in the dining room of our lodge and following dinner your lead guide will brief the group on the next day's hike.
+It is important to be patient and to have the right mindset, as, at times, we will need to pull to the side of the trail to allow large caravans to pass.
+Typically, we’ll stop at local teahouses along our route for tea, snacks, and/or lunch, and then continue on to our lodge for the night.
+In the late afternoons and evenings, you can relax, wash, read, or take a walk in the village or to local sites of interest.
+The evening meal is served between 6-7 p.m. in the dining room of our lodge, at which time, your lead guide will brief the group on the next day's hike.

 This is a moderate trek through the remote mountain villages of the Everest, or Solo Khumbu region, of Nepal.
 Each day averages 3-8 hours of trekking (4-8 miles), with altitude gains and losses ranging from 500’ to 3,000’, and one day with 5,000’ elevation loss.
 Although the actual time on the trail and the distances covered are not especially lengthy, the high elevation, environmental conditions (it can be dusty and cold), and basic facilities—with the exception of a few comfort lodges—on the trail makes this trip suitable for adventurously inclined travelers.